Skip to Content

 During my last visit for weekend brunch, they had live-action stations dedicated to both hot pot & ramen and omelets & eggs with an abundance of ingredients.

-What really makes the buffet special, however, is the wide assortment of high-quality and unique dishes that included bacon and cheese-loaded hashbrown bites, cinnamon French toast, lamb and beef gyros, short rib bone marrow, and beef tataki among others.
+What makes the buffet special, however, is the wide assortment of high-quality and unique dishes that included bacon and cheese-loaded hashbrown bites, cinnamon French toast, lamb and beef gyros, short rib bone marrow, and beef tataki among others.

 A number of metal bowls holding shrimp & grits, which are drenched in a white sauce.